aprilnovak/nekRSDoc/source/input_files.rst

 all information needed to apply a boundary condition - the position, unit normals, and solution components.
 The "character map" refers to the character in the ``boundaryTypeMap`` key in the ``.par`` file that will trigger this boundary condition.
-The character map can either be a single letter, or a more verbose (and equivalent)
+The character map can either be a single letter, or a more verbose (and equivalent) string.

 The ``scalar``-type boundary conditions are called for boundary conditions on passive scalars, while the ``pressure``- and ``velocity``-type